dgcameron/dbms_cloud/README.md

 SELECT * FROM DBMS_CLOUD.LIST_OBJECTS('API_TOKEN', '<object storage bucket uri>')
 </copy>
 ```
-- You should see the file you uploaded
+- You should see the file you uploaded.
+You can now see that you can query an object storage bucket just like any other database table.

   ![](images/011.png " ")

 - Create a new external table that reads data from this file.
+Substitute the full file uri path in this case.
 ```
 <copy>
 BEGIN
  DBMS_CLOUD.CREATE_EXTERNAL_TABLE(
  table_name =>'new_sales_ext',
  credential_name =>'api_token',
- file_uri_list =>'<file URI>',
- format => json_object('delimiter' value ',', 'removequotes' value 'true','ignoremissingcolumns' value 'true','blankasnull' value 'true','skipheaders' value '1'),
+ file_uri_list =>'<object storage file URI>', format => json_object('delimiter' value ',', 'removequotes' value 'true','ignoremissingcolumns' value 'true','blankasnull' value 'true','skipheaders' value '1'),
  column_list => 'prod_id number, cust_id number, time_id date, channel_id number, promo_id number, quantity_sold number, amount_sold number, last_update_date date');
 END;
 </copy>
 ```

-- Click on the *new_sales_ext* table and view data to confirm the table was created properly.  *Note: the file in object storage does NOT need to exist to create the external table.
+- Click on the *new\_sales\_ext* table and view data to confirm the table was created properly.  *Note: the file in object storage does NOT need to exist to create the external table.
 It just needs to exist when you query the table.*

   ![](images/010.png " ")